-If you suffer from night blindness or mild nearsightedness that is causing you grief or the need for prescription lenses, it’s certainly worth a shot to incorporate traditional fats like cod liver oil into your diet for a few months to see if it helps.
+Do you suffer from night blindness or mild nearsightedness that is causing you grief or the need for prescription lenses?
+If so, it’s certainly worth a shot to incorporate traditional fats like cod liver oil into your diet for a few months to see if it helps.

 I can tell you that after more than a decade of not needing glasses for my night vision issues, I am certainly glad I made this dietary change!

-*If you are seeking a quality cod liver oil supplement that is guaranteed to contain only natural Vitamin A and D in unadulterated form click here.
+*If you are seeking vetted brands of quality cod liver oil that are tested and guaranteed to contain only natural Vitamin A and D click here.
 This is the brand I’ve used for many years.
-Be aware that many cod liver oil brands on the market now contain synthetic Vitamin A and D, which is very unfortunate.
+Be aware that most cod liver oil brands on the market contain synthetic Vitamin A and D, which will not help heal your nightblindness.

 Sarah, The Healthy Home Economist